 Usually enrolment in the course is restricted to majors in the Religion Department.
 It is required of all majors, to be taken during their junior year.

 Requirements

-- Reading of assigned materials, class attendance, and participation in discussions (see below for additional info). - Quiz (5%). - Three examinations (80%). - Interview report (15%), due by March 18 (1 pm).
+- Reading of assigned materials, class attendance, and participation in discussions. - Quiz (5%) and three examinations (80%). - Interview report (15%), due by April 16 (5 pm) at the latest.

 Required Texts